wdporter/i-am-that-ebook/src/96-abandon-memories-and-expectations/readme.md

 <p><b>M:</b> Your only proof is in yourself.
 If you find that you turn to gold, it will be a sign that you have
 touched the philosopher’s stone.
 Stay with the person and watch what happens to you.
 Don’t ask others.
 Their man may not be your <i>guru</i>.
 A <i>guru</i> may be universal in his essence, but not in his expressions.
-He may appear to be angry or greedy or over-anxious about his *ashram* or his family, and you may be misled by appearances while others are not.</p>
+He may appear to be angry or greedy or over-anxious about his <i>ashram</i> or his family, and you may be misled by appearances while others are not.</p>

 <p><b>Q:</b> Have I not the right to expect all-round perfection, both inner and outer?</p>